Home / Blogs / Page 3

 Fluorocarbon vs. silicone: What’s the difference?

-Silicone is the standard when considering a high-heat rubber material, as it can withstand operating temperatures up to 500 F before it starts to degrade.
+Silicone is the standard when considering a high-heat rubber material for gaskets, as it can withstand operating temperatures up to 500 F before it starts to degrade.

 Fluorocarbons also withstand high operating heat up to 400 degrees.
 But fluorocarbons have a couple of advantages over silicone: